goruck/home-generative-agent/README.md

 The latency between user requests or the agent taking timely action on the user's behalf, is very important for you to consider in the design.
 I used several techniques to reduce latency which include using specialized, smaller helper LLMs running on the edge and facilitation of primary model prompt caching by structuring the prompts to put static content such as instructions and examples up front and variable content such as user-specific information at the end.
 These techniques also reduce primary model usage cost considerably.

 Tools - TBA

-A high-level view of the architecture is shown below.
-TBA

 ## Installation